What Does CFBR Mean on LinkedIn and Why It Matters for Your Business?

 1. Share Your Expertise

-When you see posts about topics in your area of expertise, provide valuable insights that help others learn something new.
+When you see posts about topics in your area of expertise, always provide valuable insights dont worry if you are relevant or not.

 2. Ask Meaningful Questions

-Engage with content by asking questions that spark deeper conversations and show genuine interest.
+Engage with content by asking questions that spark deeper conversations and show your genuine interest.

 3. Celebrate Others Authentically